tdjastrzebski/cppbuild/README.md

 1. **command** (here g++ compiler) is run for every file matching **filePattern** (**/*.cpp).
 1. `(-I[$${includePath}])` and `(-D$${defines})` define sub-templates repeated for every **includePath** and **defines** value listed in corresponding configuration from **c_cpp_properties.json** file.
 1. `${fileName}`, `${filePath}` and `${fileDirectory}` are replaced by the name, path and relative directory of the file being processed.
-1. `${outputDirectory}` value is built as defined by **outputDirectory** template.
-Note that **outputDirectory** can be build using relative path of the file being processed.
+1. `${outputFile}` value is built as defined by **outputFile** template.
+Note that **outputFile** can be build using relative path of the file being processed.
 As a result, inside the output **build** folder directory structure will resemble the input directory structure.
 Required directory will be created if it does not exists.
 1. `${buildTypeParams}` is defined in **build type** section.
 For DEBUG build type `-O0 -g` switches will be added.
 1. Strings in `[]` are treated as paths and will be quoted if path contains whitespace.
 Path separators may be modified.
+1. Be default, if **outputFile** already exists and is more recent than processed input file build for this file will not be performed.
+As a result, only modified files will be built (incremental build).

 # Notes
 1. **filePattern**/**fileList** build step properties use [glob syntax](https://en.wikipedia.org/wiki/Glob_(programming)).
 Tool internally relies on [glob module](https://github.com/isaacs/node-glob) so more advanced file patterns and exclusions are supported.